idmyn/MainLibraryBusyBot/README.md

 cd MainLibraryBusyBot
 npm install
 ```
-NOTE: you'll need to edit chat.js with your Telegram Bot API token for it to work.
+NOTE: **you'll need to edit chat.js with your Telegram Bot API token for it to work**.
 You can obtain this by talking to [@botfather](t.me/BotFather).

 ## Usage
 ```bash